nomsou/Netflix-React-Normal_CSS/README.md

 # Netflix Application made with React
 This  is a netflix-clone application made with ReactJS.
-This task was given to me by my IT supervisor.
+Bootstrapped with Vite and ReactJS

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.